 - physical activity sessions and advice.

 You will have an individual one-to-one meeting with a health coach to assess your health and wellbeing, and understand your individual needs, motivations and programme goals.
-Due to COVID, the programme is currently delivered remotely, either online or over the phone and with materials sent to you in the post.
+Due to the COVID-19, the programme is currently delivered remotely, either online or over the phone and with materials sent to you in the post.
 The programme is delivered in 15 languages as well.

 Martin in Camden completed the NHS Diabetes Prevention Programme and here’s what he has to say about it: